LandRegistry/land-registry-elements/README.md

 - Write contribution guidelines

 ### Nice to haves
+- Exclude image assets that are not referenced in the css to keep the build output clean
 - Fix build with npm3 (And get it tested alongside npm2 in TravisCI)
 - JSHint in the test suite
 - Automated visual regression testing